Bounding Training Data Reconstruction in DP-SGD: Training Data Reconstruction in DP-SGD

 We start by introducing DP-SGD, the algorithm we study throughout the paper, and then discuss reconstruction attacks with access to either only the final trained model, or all intermediate gradients.
 Then we empirically compare both attacks and show that gradient-based attacks are more powerful than model-based attacks, and we identify a significant gap between the success of the best attack and a known lower bound.
 As a result, we propose the problem of closing the gap between theoretical bounds and empirical reconstruction attacks.

-\paragraph{Differential privacy and DP-SGD.} Differential privacy \cite{DBLP:conf/tcc/DworkMNS06} formalizes the idea that data analysis algorithms whose output does not overly depend on any individual input data point can provide reasonable privacy protections.
-Formally, we say that a randomized mechanism $M$ satisfies $(\epsilon, \delta)$-differential privacy (DP) if, for any two datasets $D, D'$ that differ by one point, and any subset $S$ of the output space we have
+\paragraph{Differential privacy and DP-SGD.} Differential privacy \citep{DBLP:conf/tcc/DworkMNS06} formalizes the idea that data analysis algorithms whose output does not overly depend on any individual input data point can provide reasonable privacy protections.
+Formally, we say that a randomized mechanism $M$ satisfies $(\epsilon, \delta)$-differential privacy (DP) if, for any two datasets $D, D'$ that differ by one point, and any subset $S$ of the output space we have $ P[M(D)\in S] \leq e^{\epsilon}P[M(D')\in S] + \delta$.
 Informally, this means that DP mechanisms bound evidence an adversary can collect (after observing the output) about whether the point where $D$ and $D'$ differ was used in the analysis.
 For the bound to provide a meaningful protection against an adversary interested in this membership question it is necessary to take $\epsilon \approx 1$ and $\delta \leq \nicefrac{1}{|D|}$.